omer111-50/GUH-2023/README.md

 5. Complete the Bonus Round: After conquering the four stages of annoying challenges, you'll have the chance to test your limits in the final bonus round.
 Can you defy expectations and master the absurd?

 Remember, there are no strict rules here, only creativity and a sense of humor.
 Enjoy the challenge, have fun, and don't be afraid to let your imagination run wild.
-"The Bug in the Web Challenge" is all about embracing the unconventional and crafting a website that's so wonderfully ludicrous, it's unforgettable.
+"WebWhimsy: A Symphony of Chaos" is all about embracing the unconventional and crafting a website that's so wonderfully ludicrous, it's unforgettable.
 Good luck, and may the absurdity be with you!